 Sometimes, the level of care you need requires us to extend the time we spend assessing your vision, or performing specialty tests.

-We will bulk-bill under Medicare wherever possible, and provide access to free specialty eye tests through Eyes for Life™.
+We will bulk-bill under Medicare wherever possible, and provide access to free age-appropriate eye tests through the Eyes for Life™ program.
 However your optometrist may at times need to charge a fee for your consultation or extra testing.
 We will explain these charges and why they are important for your eye health.